Stratasys Introduces New Medical Solutions GroupJanuary 18, 2016

 What is your set budget and timeline?
 Your decision may depend on price more than value.
-Quickness also plays a role; the faster it needs to be created, the lower quality it’ll have (for the most part).
+Quickness also plays a role; the faster it needs to be created, the lower the quality it’ll have (for the most part).
 You can still come up with a creative 3D printing solution that doesn’t sacrifice quality for value and vice-versa, depending on how you engineer your process.

 Choosing the Right 3D Printing Process

-You have a lot of choices for your 3D printing process, and a lot of opportunity and potential.
+You have a lot of choices for your 3D printing process and a lot of opportunity and potential.
 Choosing the right one means answering the above questions and prioritizing them according to your needs and wishes.

 Talk to Prototyping Solutions to learn more about selecting the right 3D printing process for your operations.